-Average and Differential Temperature Measurement In many commercial and industrial environments, temperature sensors are often used to measure the average temperature in a building, or the difference in temperature between two locations on a factory floor or in an industrial process.
-The circuits in Figures 20a and 20b demonstrate an inexpensive approach to average and differential temperature measurement.
-In Figure 20a, an OP193 is used to amplify the stepped down averaged output of three temperature sensors to produce an output voltage scaled to 10 mV/°C, which represents the average temperature at three locations.
-The circuit can be extended to as many temperature sensors as required as long as the circuit's transfer equation is maintained.
+Average and Differential Temperature Measurement

+In many commercial and industrial environments, temperature sensors are often used to measure the average temperature in a building or the difference in temperature between two locations on a factory floor or in an industrial process.
+The circuits in Figures 21a and 21b demonstrate an inexpensive approach to average and differential temperature measurement.
+In Figure 21a, an OP193 is used to sum the outputs of three temperature sensors to produce an output voltage scaled by 10 mV/°C that represents the average temperature at three locations.
+The circuit can be extended to as many temperature sensors as required so long as the circuit's transfer equation is maintained.
 In this application, it is recommended that one temperature sensor type be used throughout the circuit; otherwise, the output voltage of the circuit will not produce an accurate reading of the various ambient conditions.